varadinov/DevSecOps/01_operating_systems/vagrant/vagrant.md

 # Vagrant
 Vagrant tries to simplify the configuration management of virtual machines in order to increase productivity.
-It is simple an powersful tool provided as an open source project by HashiCorp.
+It is simple an powerful tool provided as an open source project by HashiCorp.
 It leverages a declarative ruby dialect in configuration file (Vagrantfile) which describes all your requirements.
 Vagrant works on all three major platforms Windows, Mac and Linux.

 # Vagrant Basic commands
 ## Creating a VM